mercedes-benz/automotive_feature_engineering/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
+The instructions on how to contribute can be found in the file CONTRIBUTING.md in this repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License
+The code is published under the MIT license.
+Further information on that can be found in the LICENSE.md file in this repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>